alderon07/godoit/documentation/README.md

 This folder contains all documentation for the godoit project.

+Key architectural highlights:

+- Storage uses a JSON file with cross-process file locking to prevent concurrent write conflicts.
+- A `TaskService` orchestrates all task operations; both CLI and HTTP server use it.
+- A `Clock` abstraction enables deterministic time in tests.
+- Domain helpers normalize priority and repeat rules.

 ## Available Documentation

 - **[QUICK_START.md](QUICK_START.md)** - Quick command reference and common workflows